oriolcervello/Noises-PD/ReadMe.md

 #### bp_noise :
-generates a band pass filtered noise at the selected Freq, gain and Q in an interface mode.
+generates a resonant band pass filtered noise at the selected Freq, gain and Q in an interface mode.

 -Inlets: No